aCube1/aCube1/README.md

 <!-- Resume -->
 <p align = "center"><em>
 Yo!
 I'm just another brazillian programmer.
 I've been involved with game development since 2020, starting with Lua in a Fantasy-Computer called TIC-80, then later, changing my interests to embedded and hardware.
 My favorite language is C, as you can see on my profile.
-Anyways, you're welcome to contact me, ask anything, I love to teach everything I now.
+Anyways, you're welcome to contact me, ask anything, I love to teach everything I know.
 </em></p>
 <!-- Profile Views Counter -->
 <div align = "center">